cirosantilli/softcover-cheat/README.md

     An online compiler service on Git push hook would be an ideal solution.

+## Important files

+- `Book`: the chapter order
+- `chapters/`: contains the chapters, either PolyTeX with `.tex` extension, or Markdown with `.md` extension.
+All files there will be compiled to PolyTeX files under `generated_polytex`.
+This means that you can see what PolyTeX Markdown generates.
+- `config/book.yml`: `title`, `subtitle`, `author` appear on the book title page.

 ## Extraneous files

 The following files are not gitignored, but can be removed without affecting the build / local view.

 - `config/marketing.yml`.
 Web interface metadata only.
 - `media`.
 Videos shown / sold on web interface.
 - `filename.tex`.
 Generated.
 - `.softcover-deploy`.
 Only used for deployment.

 The following files are only used to build / view the output style: if you don't care about customization like me, you can factor them out.

 - `epub`
 - `html`
 - `latex_styles`
 - the default `images`:  placeholders, cover which is useless for tutorials,
-- `filename.tex`, where filename is set on `config/book.yml > filename`.
+- `filename.tex`:        whose exact name is set on `config/book.yml > filename`.
 Output file created from metadata on `Book` and `config/book.yml`, and thus that should be gitignored: <https://github.com/softcover/softcover/pull/116>.
+- `config/preamble.tex`: almost anything you put there will only work for PDF, so it does not interest me.
+- `config/lang.yml`:     translation of terms

 There are also a bunch of temporary files which are probably useful, but which I'd rather move to another directory because they distract me too much on the top-level: